ch3ric/ConsoleApp/README.md

 Console Application with Symfony Components
 ===========================================

 When you develop a PHP application to run system scripts or cron jobs or AMQP consumers or to crawl APIs, you definitely don't need a HTTP fullstack framework like Symfony.
-But you could use its components: Console, Dependency Injection, Config for example can be very usefull.
+But you could use its components: Console, Dependency Injection, Config for example can be very useful.

 Here is an example to bootstrap a simple console application with these components: